×

 4. Taking Credit for Others’ Work

 This isn’t high school—don’t take credit for other people’s work!
 Stealing credit not only sets a nasty precedent, but it also leaves colleagues to have awkward conversations with management.
+To make matters worse, if they don’t rat on you, they’ll just grow to resent you.

 5. Making Your Own Schedule